heptarch/heptarch.github.io/drafts/demon.md

 She does a quick calculation---guided by the voice---and concludes that one of the rotating polarizations is *reversed*.
-She knows the arrangement of reflectors better than the veins in her hand.
-A stray reflection is impossible.
+She knows the arrangement of reflectors better than the veins in her hand; a stray reflection is impossible.
 The simplest explanation is a Möbian loop which turns the light inside out, like a glove; a loop in some *other* direction.